airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/manage-credits.md

 ## Start a Trial
 To begin a trial of Airbyte Cloud, head to https://cloud.airbyte.com/signup.
 Your trial will only begin after your first successful sync.
 Trials last 14 days or when 400 trial credits are used, whichever occurs first.

+If you need additional trial credits or time to evaluate Airbyte, please reach out to our [Sales team](https://airbyte.com/company/talk-to-sales).

 ## Add Payment Details
 To continue using Airbyte beyond your trial, we require a valid payment method on file.
 We currently only accept credit card.
 If you prefer ACH, please [Talk to Sales](https://airbyte.com/company/talk-to-sales).